cado-security/product-help/docs/cado-response/investigate/ai investigator.md

 Cado AI Investigator currently performs two key tasks:

-Investigation Summarization: It provides a concise and informative overview of your investigation, presented directly on the project overview tab.
+Investigation Summarization: It provides a concise and informative overview of your investigation, presented directly on the investigation overview tab.
 This summary highlights key findings:
 ![File Details 1](/img/ai_image1.png)